yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/azure.md

 Enter the SSH user and port to use by default for machine images.
 You can override these values for custom Linux versions that you add to the Linux Version Catalog.

-The following are two ways to manage SSH key pairs:
+You can manage SSH key pairs in the following ways:

 - Enable YBA to create and manage Key Pairs.
 In this mode, YBA creates SSH Key Pairs and stores the relevant private key so that you will be able to SSH into future instances.
 - Use your own existing Key Pairs.
 To do this, provide the name of the Key Pair, as well as the private key content.